Art Nouveau: Nieuwe Kunst in the Netherlands

 In the Netherlands, the style was known as the Nieuwe Stijl ('New Style'), or Nieuwe Kunst ('New Art'), and it took a different direction from the more floral and curving style in Belgium.
 It was influenced by the more geometric and stylised forms of the German Jugendstil and Austrian Vienna Secession.
-It was also influenced by the art and imported woods from Indonesia, then the Dutch East Indies, particularly the designs of the textiles and batik from Java.
+It was also influenced by the art and imported woods from the Dutch East Indies (now Indonesia), particularly the designs of the textiles and batik from Java.

 The most important architect and furniture designer in the style was Hendrik Petrus Berlage, who denounced historical styles and advocated a purely functional architecture.
-He wrote, "It is necessary to fight against the art of illusion, to and to recognize the lie, in order to find the essence and not the illusion."
+He wrote, "It is necessary to fight against the art of illusion, to recognise the lie, in order to find the essence and not the illusion."
 Like Victor Horta and Gaudí, he was an admirer of architectural theories of Viollet-le-Duc.
 His furniture was designed to be strictly functional, and to respect the natural forms of wood, rather than bending or twisting it as if it were metal.
 He pointed to the example of Egyptian furniture, and preferred chairs with right angles.
 His first and most famous architectural work was the Beurs van Berlage (1896–1903), the Amsterdam Commodities Exchange, which he built following the principles of constructivism.
 Everything was functional, including the lines of rivets that decorated the walls of the main room.
 He often included very tall towers to his buildings to make them more prominent, a practice used by other Art Nouveau architects of the period, including Joseph Maria Olbrich in Vienna and Eliel Saarinen in Finland.

 Other buildings in the style include the American Hotel (1898–1900), by W. Kromhout and H. G. Jansen; and Astoria (1904–1905) by Herman Hendrik Baanders and Gerrit van Arkel in Amsterdam; the railway station in Haarlem (1906–1908), and the former office building of the Holland America Lines (1917) in Rotterdam, now the Hotel New York.

-Prominent graphic artists and illustrators in the style included Jan Toorop, whose work inclined toward mysticism and symbolism, even in his posters for salad oil.
-In their colors and designs, they also sometimes showed the influence of the art of Java.
+Prominent graphic artists and illustrators in the style included the Jan Toorop, whose work inclined toward mysticism and symbolism, even in his posters for salad oil.
+In their colours and designs, they also sometimes showed the influence of the art of his birthplace, Java.

 Important figures in Dutch ceramics and porcelain included Jurriaan Kok and Theo Colenbrander.
-They used colorful floral pattern and more traditional Art Nouveau motifs, combined with unusual forms of pottery and contrasting dark and light colors, borrowed from the batik decoration of Java.
+They used colorful floral pattern and more traditional Art Nouveau motifs, combined with unusual forms of pottery and contrasting dark and light colours, borrowed from the batik decoration of Java.